Bricktech2000/Notes/notes/reaction-rate.md

 see [[classical-math-notation]]

-> The reaction rate or rate of reaction is the speed at which a chemical reaction takes place, defined as proportional to the increase in the concentration of a product per unit time and to the decrease in the concentration of a reactant per unit time.
+> The reaction rate or rate of reaction is the speed at which a chemical reaction takes place, defined as proportional to the increase in the [[concentration]] of a product per unit [[time]] and to the decrease in the [[concentration]] of a reactant per unit [[time]].
 Reaction rates can vary dramatically. &mdash; Wikipedia

 _only questions on **first-order reactions** will be asked in [[chm1301-principles-of-chemistry]]_